haozez/aimi_uls_final/README.md

 ### Miscellaneous technical details

-Beyond the loss functions, we also implemented a few other functionality to improve the model performance.
+Beyond the loss functions, we also implemented a few other functionalities to improve the model performance.
 We used the following data augmentation techniques: random rotation, random scaling, random elastic deformation, random flipping, and random intensity shift.
 We also used the following post-processing techniques: thresholding, connected component analysis, and morphological operations.

 #### Data preprocessing

 Although the published dataset has been preprocessed by the organizers in terms of patchification and normalization, we further preprocessed the dataset to match the nnUNet format.
 We did the following preprocessing steps:
 - The dataset were published as split zip archives (i.e., *.zip, *.z01, *.z02, etc.).
 We merged the split archives and unzipped the dataset files.
 - Some of the images do not come with a label file.
 We detected and removed these images from the dataset.
-- We added a 4-digit dummy channel identifier to the enf of the image and file names, per the requirement of nnUNet pipeline.
+- We added a 4-digit dummy channel identifier to the end of the image and file names, per the requirement of nnUNet pipeline.
 - We create a `dataset.json` file that contains the dataset information, such as the channel names, the label names, and the number of training samples.
 The `dataset.json` file template is available in the `misc_scripts` folder; please modify the template to match the dataset (number of samples).
 - We made the preprocessed dataset available in the project space on Snellius, and we are aware that other teams have taken advantage of this preprocessed dataset.

 #### Data sampling strategy

 We used a data sampling strategy to train the model.
 We randomly selected 10% of the data from each dataset for training, and 2.5% for validation.
 We used the same data sampling strategy for all experiments.
-For two datasets (`DSC_Task06_Lung`, `MDSC_Task10_Colon`) which less than 100 samples, we took 80% of the data for training and 20% for validation, which ensures that these lesions are well represented in the training and validation sets.
+For two datasets (`DSC_Task06_Lung`, `MDSC_Task10_Colon`) which consisted of less than 100 samples, we took 80% of the data for training and 20% for validation, which ensures that these lesions are well represented in the training and validation sets.

 The data sampling script is available in the `misc_scripts` folder.